braydentang1/NHLPlayoffs/README.md

 1) Boruta
 2) SHAP
-3) Null importances; highly correlated features will influence variable importance scores by making them harder to interpret.
-It might be advantageous to correct for said correlation via. permutation based methods.
+3) Null importances; highly correlated features will influence variable importance scores due to conflation.
+It might be advantageous to correct for said correlation via. permutation based methods, in combination with external validation i.e. recursive feature elimination.

 Folder Descriptions:
 -----